 MATH 110 or 140 - Calculus I 4

 MATH 111 or 141 - Calculus II 2-4

 STAT 200, 240, or 250 STAT 240 3-4

-FOR 350 - Forest Ecosystem Monitoring and Data Analysis 3
+FOR 350 - Forest Ecosystem Monitoring and Data Analysis

+or STAT 460 - Intermediate Applied Statistic

+or WFS 340 - Statistics for Conservation of Wild Applications 3

 Total 12-15

 E. Communications: Nine (9) semester hours in communication courses that require oral and written communication skills.
 A minimum of 3 semester hours must be completed in oral communications and minimum of 3 semester hours must be completed in written communications.
 The remaining semester hours can be in either oral or written communications.
-Communication intensive courses, if officially designated as such by the college or university, can be applied in this category. however, if such courses are used in this category, they cannot be counted in another category (e.g., Category A).
+Communication intensive courses, if officially designated as such by the college or university, can be applied in this category.
+However, if such courses are used in this category, they cannot be counted in another category (e.g., Category A).